ably/ably-go/README.md

 client.Connection.SetReadLimit(131072) // Set read limit to 128kb, overriding default ConnectionDetails.MaxMessageSize
 ```

-Note - If connection read limit is less than size of received message, client will throw error "failed to read: read limited at {READ_LIMIT + 1} bytes" and will close the connection.
+Note - If connection read limit is less than size of received message, the client will throw an error "failed to read: read limited at {READ_LIMIT + 1} bytes" and will close the connection.

 ### Using the REST API